AnmolBehera/E-Clothing/README.md

 ![product1](https://github.com/AnmolBehera/E-Clothing/assets/105370000/0a311fe5-dd74-43db-853f-016d41e84d81)

 ### Footer

 As you know that every website have the header and footer.
 Also in this this website, we have a pritty footer which helps you to move the different kinds of the important pages.

 ![Screenshot (269)](https://github.com/AnmolBehera/E-Clothing/assets/105370000/268e8993-07e7-475e-aaab-187d417dd5ee)

+## Lessons Learned

+◉ Gain excessive knowledge on application of React and DOM manipulation ◉ Gain knowledge on using API.
+◉ Got to know how to collabrate with team members.
+◉ Enjoyed the process of learning and creating the application.

 ## Note

 This website is fully mobile friendly.
 You can use this website in mobile, tablet either desktop as well as.
 You feels very nice when you are using this website.

-Things Used We using different kinds of the technologies to make this website.
-These things are as follows:

-Javascript, React, Readux, Chakra UI, CSS, HTML etc.

 ## Contributers

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

- BISHAL PRADHAN
+◉ BISHAL PRADHAN
- ABHIJIT MAHAKUL
+◉ ABHIJIT MAHAKUL
- ANMOL PARTHA BEHERA
+◉ ANMOL PARTHA BEHERA
- ANIKET PATRA
+◉ ANIKET PATRA
- ASHUTOSH PANDA
+◉ ASHUTOSH PANDA